jproyo/nvim-setup/keybindings.md

 <C-f>  :NERDTreeToggle
 <C-s>  :NERDTreeFind [<path>] Find and reveal the current directory or the given path.
-?
+m (on nerdtree menu)           to open fylesystem options ?
 Help, use it !

 ### [nerdcommenter](https://github.com/scrooloose/nerdcommenter)